llajas/xInput-Switch/xInput2Serial/README.md

 #### Troubleshooting

 - If the Switch fails to detect the controller, power-cycle the dock and retry.
 - Ensure your target window title matches exactly (case insensitive).
 - Use `--debug` to verify packet data and timing.
+- For DualShock 4 support, install the `hid` Python package and connect the controller via Bluetooth or USB.